Technology: Technological utopianism

 Technological utopianism refers to the belief that technological development is a moral good, which can and should bring about a utopia, that is, a society in which laws, governments, and social conditions serve the needs of all its citizens.
 Examples of techno-utopian goals include post-scarcity economics, life extension, mind uploading, cryonics, and the creation of artificial superintelligence.
 Major techno-utopian movements include transhumanism and singularitarianism.

-The transhumanism movement is founded upon the "continued evolution of human life beyond its current human form" through science and technology, informed by "life-promoting principles and values."
+The transhumanism movement is founded upon the "continued evolution of human life beyond its current human form" through science and technology, informed by "life-promoting principles and values".
 The movement gained wider popularity in the early 21st century.

-Singularitarians believe that machine superintelligence will "accelerate technological progress" by orders of magnitude and "create even more intelligent entities ever faster", which may lead to a pace of societal and technological change that is "incomprehensible" to us.
+Singularitarians believe that machine superintelligence will "accelerate technological progress" by orders of magnitude and "create even more intelligent entities ever faster", which may lead to a pace of societal and technological change that is "incomprehensible" to humanity.
 This event horizon is known as the technological singularity.

 Major figures of techno-utopianism include Ray Kurzweil and Nick Bostrom.
 Techno-utopianism has attracted both praise and criticism from progressive, religious, and conservative thinkers.

 Anti-technology backlash

-Technology's central role in our lives has drawn concerns and backlash.
+Technology's central role in human life has drawn concerns and backlash.
 The backlash against technology is not a uniform movement and encompasses many heterogeneous ideologies.

 The earliest known revolt against technology was Luddism, a pushback against early automation in textile production.
 Automation had resulted in a need for fewer workers, a process known as technological unemployment.

 Between the 1970s and 1990s, American terrorist Ted Kaczynski carried out a series of bombings across America and published the Unabomber Manifesto denouncing technology's negative impacts on nature and human freedom.
 The essay resonated with a large part of the American public.
 It was partly inspired by Jacques Ellul's The Technological Society.

 Some subcultures, like the off-the-grid movement, advocate a withdrawal from technology and a return to nature.
 The ecovillage movement seeks to reestablish harmony between technology and nature.